proxy-wasm/spec/abi-versions/vNEXT/README.md

 Opens named key-value store (`kvstore_name_data`, `kvstore_name_size`).

-If `create_if_not_exist` is `true` and there is no shared key-value store with that name, then a new store will be created.
+If `create_if_not_exist` is `true` and there is no shared key-value store with the given name, then a new store will be created.

 Key's value can be set using `proxy_set_shared_data` and retrieved using `proxy_get_shared_data` from the key-value store using returned unique key-value